Project

 Actions #8

-Updated by ewtoombs over 11 years ago
+Updated by ewtoombs about 12 years ago

 This is a really good idea for lightweight servers, especially embedded ones like routers.
 It is also nice for people like me who are only using lighttpd to serve some files in a directory, who don't need responsiveness, and who would prefer not to keep so many small daemons like ssh, samba, and lighttpd in memory all the time.
 All I'm saying is there are plenty of people who would like to run this http daemon with xinetd.